-CMS Factors FDA Factors Comments "Reasonable and Necessary" "Safe and Effective" No presumption of Medicare coverage; CMS focuses on outcomes and resumption of ADLs for the relevant population (\geq 65 y.o.)
-Local standards Equivalence to device, or new device CMS emphasizes "standard of practice" Published articles Submitted data CMS relies on peer-reviewed articles, systematic reviews, input from professional societies Expert consensus Reasonable expectation of safety (risk/benefit) Disputes over what constitutes expertise and expert opinion; CMS seeks to reflect professional consensus Duration/Frequency May be irrelevant to label (e.g., PET) Critical for payors Indication May be broad or vague - "off-label" promotion prohibited Potential for "off-label" use Compare for available & appropriate alternative FDA may be more focused on safety CMS interested in comparative effectiveness
+CMS Factors FDA Factors Comments "Reasonable and Necessary" "Safe and Effective" No presumption of Medicare coverage; CMS focuses on outcomes and resumption of ADLs for the relevant population (> 65 y.o.)
+Local standards Equivalence to device, or new device CMS emphasizes "standard of practice" Published articles Submitted data CMS relies on peer-reviewed articles, systematic reviews, input from professional societies.
+It may do its own reviews Expert consensus Reasonable expectation of safety (risk/benefit) CMS seeks to reflect professional consensus Duration/Frequency May be irrelevant to label (e.g., PET) Critical for payors Indication May be broad or vague - "off-label" promotion prohibited Potential for "off-label" use Compare for available & appropriate alternative FDA may be more focused on safety CMS interested in outcomes and comparative effectiveness